proximax-storage/xpx-mainnet-chain-onboarding/README.md

 # Onboarding the Community into ProximaX Sirius MAINNET

-This readme contains the official ProximaX instructions on how to use the community distribution for a Sirius Blockchain Peer.
-The deployable Peer automatically hooks-up to ProximaX MAINNET, provided you setup the validator key (harvestKey).
+This readme contains the official ProximaX instructions on how to use the community distribution for a Sirius Blockchain Peer node.
+The deployable Peer node automatically hooks-up to ProximaX MAINNET, provided you setup the validator key (harvestKey).